Long Riders!: Manga

-Long Riders! began as a series of comic strips which Taishi Miyake contributed to doujinshi LongRiders beginning with issue 2.0 in February 2012.
+Long Riders! began as a series of comic strips which Taishi Miyake contributed to doujinshi LongRiders starting with issue 2.0 in February 2012.
 Throughout that year, he also published a number of web comics using the same characters.
 Publication of the manga version began in Comic Rex magazine from the November 2012 issue (published Sept 27), and included a credit to the LongRiders doujinshi for draft/planning cooperation.
 Publication in Comic Rex ended in 2018, and resumed in Monthly Bushiroad Magazine in 2019 under the title Long Rider Stories!.
 Volume 0 of the collected editions contained the early strips from the LongRiders doujinshi, plus all of the web comics.

 Anime

 An anime television series adaptation was produced by Actas.
-The first ten episodes aired in Japan between October 8, 2016 and December 24, 2016 and was simulcast by Daisuki and Anime Network.
-After production delays on episodes 3 and 5 the TV station declined to adjust their schedule, and so the final two episodes were not aired in sequence, and were first broadcast during a marathon session on February 5, 2017.
+The first ten episodes aired in Japan between October 8, 2016 and, December 24, 2016, and were simulcast by Daisuki and Anime Network.
+After production delays on episodes 3 and 5, the TV station declined to adjust its schedule, and so the final two episodes were not aired in sequence.
+They were first broadcast during a marathon session on February 5, 2017.
 The opening theme is "♡Km/h" (Heart kilometers per hour) by Ray while the ending theme is "Happy Ice Cream!" (ハッピーアイスクリーム！, Happī Aisukurīmu!) by the principal voice actors (Nao Tōyama, Hiromi Igarashi, Rumi Ookubo, Yurika Kurosawa, and Yōko Hikasa).
 Sentai Filmworks licensed the anime in North America.